samlev/programming-is-hard/003_LetsBeLoopy.md

 three parts in the condition statement.

 First, you tell it a starting point (`customers = 50`); this code is run once only before part two is checked for the first time.

-Second, you tell it a condition to test for (`customers > 0`); this is like the condition in the while loop - it is checked every time before the code in the loop is run, and the code in the loop runs only if the condition is true.
+Second, you tell it a condition to test for (`customers > 0`); this is like the condition in the `while` loop - it is checked every time before the code in the loop is run, and the code in the loop runs only if the condition is true.

-Finally, you tell it what to do at the end of each loop (`customers = customers - 1`);
+Finally, you tell it what to do at the end of each loop (`customers = customers - 1`).
-this is run every time after the code in the loop finishes, but before the condition is checked again.
+This is run every time after the code in the block finishes, but before the condition is checked again.
 This lets you set things up easily for the next loop.

 In reality we've done nothing different than we did with the `while` loop, only